 You can tell if your indoor air quality is bad if you or family members have a lot of headaches, cold-like symptoms, dizziness, fatigue and irritation of eyes, nose or throat.

 Ditter can test your air quality by placing an AirAdvice IAQ Monitor in your home for 3 to 4 days to check for the presence of allergens, dust, dander, certain odors, chemicals, volatile organic compounds, temperature, humidity, and it will perform a safety check for carbon monoxide.
 We can also test for radon.
-To find out more about getting an AirAdvice IAQ test, call us at 763.478.9558 or click here to Schedule an Appointment Now.
+To find out more about getting an AirAdvice IAQ test, call us at 763-200-5055 or request an appointment.

 Ditter performs regular cleaning and maintenance of the entire heating system for members of our Maintenance Program.
-If your furnace has not had routine maintenance for more than a year, call us at 763.478.9558 or click here to Schedule an Appointment Now.
+If your furnace has not had routine maintenance for more than a year, call us at 763-200-5055 or request an appointment.

 Most homeowners don’t realize how much energy is being wasted by their old or poorly-maintained furnace or air conditioner.
 Many utility bills give a comparison of your home’s usage compared to your neighbors or your community.
 Some utility providers have online calculators that help you determine if you are wasting energy heating or cooling your home.

 Ditter uses a precision device to test the efficiency of your furnace.
-Our HVAC experts can perform an efficiency and cost-benefit analysis to help determine how to save money and improve air quality.
-If you think your energy bills are too high, call us at 763.478.9558 or click here to Schedule an Appointment Now.
+Our HVAC experts can perform an efficiency and cost-benefit analysis to help determine how to save money and improve indoor air quality.
+If you think your energy bills are too high, call us at 763-200-5055 or request an appointment.

 If your furnace or air conditioner is less than 25 years old, you probably have seen the yellow Energy Star label on the front if it.
 It’s part of a government-backed labeling system to help consumers choose energy efficient equipment.
 It allows consumers to consider how much an appliance will cost to run when deciding which model to buy.
 High-efficiency furnaces can pay for themselves in energy cost savings over a relatively short period of time.